Esteban (musician)

-He gained commercial success by selling his instructional DVDs and guitars on QVC and HSN.
+He has sold instructional DVDs and guitars on home-shopping channels QVC and the HSN.

 Biography

 Paul was the oldest of four children.
-He recounts that he began playing guitar at the age of eight when his uncle brought him a nylon-stringed guitar.
+He began playing guitar at the age of eight when his uncle brought him a nylon-stringed guitar.
 He attended South Hills Catholic High School (since absorbed into Seton-La Salle Catholic High School) in Mt.
 Lebanon.
 He then attended Carnegie Mellon University, where he double-majored in music and English.
 At this time, he was teaching approximately 150 students a week and playing in nightclubs.

 Segovia

-Esteban states that at this point in his studies of the guitar, he felt a strong desire to study with Andrés Segovia.
-According to Esteban, after a long period where he pursued Segovia by sending notes to the hotels where he was staying, finally meeting Segovia in Los Angeles in 1972 and studied with him intermittently for the next five years, splitting his time between Spain and California.
+Esteban then wished to study with Andrés Segovia.
+Esteban claims, after a long period where he pursued Segovia by sending notes to the hotels where he was staying, he finally met Segovia in Los Angeles in 1972 and studied with him intermittently for the next five years, splitting his time between Spain and California.

 The extent of the connection between Segovia and Esteban, however, is heavily disputed.
 Although Esteban did meet Segovia, Esteban is not mentioned in any biography of Segovia, and Esteban never received the public acknowledgment Segovia gave students such as John Williams and Eliot Fisk.
 Segovia autographed one of his books for Esteban in 1978 with a flattering message, but Segovia is known to have signed hundreds or thousands of such messages.

-Musical transformation

-Esteban moved from Southern California to Phoenix with his wife, and daughter, Teresa Joy in 1978.
-During the next two years, he toured playing classical music.

-In 1980, while driving his mother home from the airport, Esteban was involved in a collision with a drunk driver.
-He was left with broken ribs, missing teeth, and a light-sensitive eye.
-He recovered but was left with nerve damage in his hands.
-Unable to play the guitar, he sold solar energy systems for Reynolds Aluminum.

-During his long recovery, he decided to move away from playing only classical music.
-After recovering some of the use of his fingers in 1988, he had begun playing again by the end of 1989.